-A supply chain risk assessment for the Project was undertaken by SGS for Envision (Tier 1 - turbine OEM Manufacturer) and its suppliers and the assessment outlined that:
+A supply chain risk assessment for the Project was undertaken by SGS for Envision (Tier 1 - turbine OEM Manufacturer) and its suppliers.
+A total of 37 suppliers have been assessed and will supply WTGs components to both WFs (including other on-going ACWA Power WFs).
+The assessment by SGS outlined that:

-- All suppliers meet the requirements of National laws & regulations; - There is no evidence of "Zero Tolerance" such as child labour and forced labour for all suppliers - The management and executive levels of the suppliers have an adequate understanding of the basic requirements of labour and working conditions according to national legislations. - Majority of the suppliers have established related rules and policies, which defined some of the requirements of protecting employees and providing safe working conditions. - The suppliers have carried out various training activities, to improve the awareness and ability of relevant personnel on protecting workers.
+- All suppliers meet the requirements of National laws & regulations; - There is no evidence of "Zero Tolerance" such as child labour and forced labour for all suppliers - The management and executive levels of the suppliers have an adequate understanding of the basic requirements of labour and working conditions according to national legislations.

+- Majority of the suppliers have established related rules and policies, which defined some of the requirements of protecting employees and providing safe working conditions. - The suppliers have carried out various training activities, to improve the awareness and ability of relevant personnel on protecting workers.